A hormone readiness assessment is an evaluation conducted by a healthcare professional to determine if a patient is ready to begin hormone therapy.

 - you have significant mental health or substance use concerns

-Assessment may take longer if someone has medical, mental health or substance use issues.
-These concerns are not necessarily barriers to hormone therapy, but should be reasonably well controlled before starting.
-Another factor is age: assessors may wish to have several meetings with a youth before making a recommendation for hormones.
+Assessment may take longer if someone has physical health, mental health or substance use issues.
+These concerns are not barriers to hormone therapy, but need to be considered when making a plan for treatment.

 Your health care provider will usually perform an exam.
 They will also likely ask you to do some laboratory work, such as a blood test.